 Ability to Keep Residents Mobile

-This tells you the percentage of residents who maintained mobility over time.
-Retaining mobility can be a good sign for residents' health.
+This is the percentage of residents that retained mobility levels over time.
+Preserving mobility is often a good sign for residents' health.

-This tells you the number of times residents are hospitalized per 1,000 days of patient care.
-There is a correlation between staying out of the hospital and the quality of care.
+This indicates the number of times residents are hospitalized per 1,000 days of patient care.
+There is usually a correlation between avoiding hospitalizations and the overall quality of long-term care.

 Short-term Care: Rehospitalizations

-In Central Nursing Home, 17.56 Percentage of Residents Rehospitalized
+In Central Nursing Home, 13.26% of Residents Rehospitalized

 Short-term Care: ER Visits